This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Landfill has vastly different conditions to compost environments.
 For example, waste is so densely packed in landfill that it lacks oxygen.
 This means all waste is essentially mummified, including biodegradable materials like compostable poo bags.
 What's more, without the right conditions (e.g. oxygen, moisture, microorganisms) for complete aerobic biodegradation, compostable poo bags (and other organic matter like food waste) will slowly release methane, a potent greenhouse gas.

 In incineration, everything is burnt, so whether a bag is biodegradable, compostable or plastic is irrelevant.
-The differences in their environmental effects when incinerated is relatively negligible.
+The differences in their environmental effects when incinerated is relatively negligible, with compostable bags potentially releasing equally harmful pollutants.

 So as you can see, where they end up is critical.